 It was the second act of out-of-the-ordinary generosity in two days, putting Nebraska one behind Colorado, but with a couple of days to go.
 The day before a retired guy, who had pulled over at a historical marker, waved me down as I passed, holding out a bottle of cold water.
 It was a ninety degree day, so I greatly welcomed his offer.
 As I approached his car he pulled out a bottle of Gatorade as well, as if he were a magician, and asked, "Or would you like some Gatorade?"
 Before I could answer, he said,"Here, have both, you look good and thirsty."

 He was an exceptionally friendly guy who said he made a practice of driving around the Kearny area in hot weather looking for joggers to give cold drinks to.
 He rarely encountered cyclists, though he was one himself and his teen-aged son and daughter were national-caliber BMX riders.
 He said if I needed a bike shop I should go the Bicycle Shed and tell 'em, "Johnny sent me," and added, "Put whatever you need on my account."
 I actually did need a bike shop, as I was down to my last two patches after putting four on one tube thanks to an encounter with a patch of the goat's head weed.
-But I couldn't take advantage of his extra generosity, especially when I didn't get much a reaction from the bike shop owner when I mentioned Johnny.
+But I couldn't take advantage of his extra generosity, especially when I didn't get much of a reaction from the bike shop owner when I mentioned Johnny.

 I happily sipped my cold drinks while Johnny happily told me story after story.
-The other day he brought him somebody who had a surfboard on top of his car.
+The other day he brought home somebody who had a surfboard on top of his car.
 Johnny had once surfed when he lived in San Diego and wondered if this surfer had come to Nebraska to ride the rising Platte River.
 No, he was just passing through.
-When I noticed by the face of my cyclometer had switched from displaying mileage to giving me the time, indicating it had been inactive for fifteen minutes, I figured I ought to get tom the Bicycle Shed before it closed.
+When I noticed the face of my cyclometer had switched from displaying mileage to giving me the time, indicating it had been inactive for fifteen minutes, I figured I ought to get to the Bicycle Shed before it closed.

-A day later after I passed through Grand Island I crossed over the Platte River, still at a trickle, and bade it farewell.
+A day later, after I passed through Grand Island, I crossed over the Platte River, still at a trickle, and bade it farewell.

 The surge of water wasn't due for six days, and there was no telling how much would be left in it.